 In response to the continually changing threat landscape, businesses are facing a growing set of rules and regulations that they must follow to show they are doing what’s necessary to keep sensitive information safe.
 The requirements that businesses in certain industries must meet are extensive and can require significant time and resources to fulfill.
-Noncompliance, however, which can result in sizeable fines, bad press — and even the loss of the business — is not an option.
+Noncompliance, however, can result in sizeable fines, bad press and even the loss of the business.

 Compliance as a Service can be the answer your clients and prospects are looking for.
-A managed service provider (MSP) with expertise in regulatory requirements and standards for a specific industry can help its clients stay in compliance in a systematic and cost-effective way.
-MSPs can manage requirements, automating some processes, to take the burden of manual recordkeeping and documentation from internal staff.
-MSPs can also leverage their technical expertise to put compliant security solutions in place and monitor them and maintain them.
+A managed service provider (MSP) with expertise in regulatory requirements and standards for a specific industry can help its clients stay in compliance systematically and cost-effectively.
+MSPs can manage needs, automating processes to take the burden of manual recordkeeping and documentation from internal staff.
+MSPs can also leverage their technical expertise to implement compliant security solutions and monitor and maintain them.

-If you work with businesses in these verticals, you may be leaving money on the table and missing an opportunity to build solid, long-term business relationships if you aren’t providing Compliance as a Service:
+Suppose you work with businesses in these verticals.
+In that case, you may be leaving money on the table and missing an opportunity to build solid, long-term business relationships if you aren’t providing Compliance as a Service:

-Healthcare providers and their business associates must comply with Health Insurance Portability and Accountability Act (HIPAA) provisions.
+Healthcare providers and business associates must comply with Health Insurance Portability and Accountability Act (HIPAA) provisions.
 HIPAA includes the Privacy Rule, Security Rule, and Breach Notification Rule.
-Compliance solution provider Compliancy Group describes HIPAA compliance as “a living culture that healthcare organizations must implement into their business in order to protect the privacy, security, and integrity of protected health information.”
-HIPAA compliance requires audits, remediation plans to address gaps that audits uncover, developing formal policies, employee training, compliance documentation, and business associate management.
-It also has strict requirements for notification in the event of a data breach.
+Compliance solution provider Compliancy Group describes HIPAA compliance as “a living culture that healthcare organizations must implement into their business to protect the privacy, security, and integrity of protected health information.”
+HIPAA compliance requires audits and remediation plans to address gaps that audits uncover, developing formal policies, employee training, compliance documentation, and business associate management.
+It also has strict notification requirements in case of a data breach.

 Compliance as a Service providers serving healthcare organizations can provide periodic auditing and gap analysis, remediation, development and updates to policies and procedures, employee training, reporting and incident response.

-Industrial compliance requirements can cover areas including environmental, health, safety, and industrial hygiene, enforced by various federal and state agencies or by specific customers.
-Manufacturers may also need to meet industry standards such as ISO 9001 for quality management.
+Industrial compliance requirements can cover environmental, health, safety, and industrial hygiene, enforced by various federal and state agencies or specific customers.
+Manufacturers may also need to meet industry standards such as ISO 9001:2015 for quality management.

 3Retail and Restaurant

 Merchants that accept payment cards must comply with the Payment Card Industry Data Security Standard (PCI DSS).
-The standard requires that merchants protect cardholder data with technology, including firewall, antivirus, and encryption.
-PCI compliance also requires putting policies and best practices in place, such as not using vendors’ default passwords and restricting access to sensitive information based on the employee’s role.
+The standard requires that merchants protect cardholder data with technology, including a firewall, antivirus, and encryption.
+PCI compliance also requires policies and best practices, such as not using vendors’ default passwords and restricting access to sensitive information based on the employee’s role.

-Compliance as a Service for merchants can include the required testing of security solutions and processes, maintaining and updating systems, monitoring access and logins to systems that use cardholder data, documentation, and updating policies as needed.
+Compliance as a Service for merchants can include testing security solutions and processes, maintaining and updating systems, monitoring access and logins to systems that use cardholder data, documentation, and updating policies as needed.

-Your Compliance as a Service offering can help businesses cross the t’s and dot the i’s on this relatively new compliance requirement and provide the monitoring and documentation it requires.
+Your Compliance as a Service offering can help businesses cross the t’s and dot the i’s on this relatively new compliance requirement and provide the monitoring and documentation required.

 5Data Collection and Marketing

 Some businesses collecting consumer data for marketing or statistical purposes are subject to regulations designed to protect personal privacy.
-The European Union began enforcing the General Data Protection Regulation (GDPR) in 2018.
+For example, the European Union began enforcing the General Data Protection Regulation (GDPR) in 2018.
 GDPR applies to all companies collecting data in the EU regardless of whether they are located there.
-GDPR gives EU residents control over their data, requiring consent to collect it, an easy way to withdraw consent, and the right to request that all data about them is erased.
+In addition, GDPR gives EU residents control over their data, requiring consent to manage it, an easy way to withdraw consent, and the right to request that all data about them be erased.

-The California Consumer Privacy Act, which will be enforced as of January 1, 2020, also gives consumers control over their personal information and holds companies that store it accountable for data security.
+The California Consumer Privacy Act, enforced as of January 1, 2020, also gives consumers control over their personal information and holds companies that store it accountable for data security.

-Compliance as a Service for companies collecting consumer data can include solutions that help manage data, search for information on specific individuals that want to see how their data is used or to have it erased, automate reporting, monitor systems, and respond to security alerts.
+Compliance as a Service for companies collecting consumer data can include solutions that help manage data, search for information on individuals who want to see how their data is used or to have it erased, automate reporting, monitor systems, and respond to security alerts.

 Start the Conversation

-For your MSP business, those conversations might be the impetus for new offerings that yield new recurring revenue and stickier client relationships.
+Those conversations might be the impetus for your MSP business for new offerings that yield new recurring revenue and stickier client relationships.